paulscherrerinstitute/ecmccfg/examples/test/iocshUtils/README.md

 ECMC_CONFIG_RETURN_VAL=14640

 ```
-The variable "ECMC_CONFIG_RETURN_VAL" then can be used to set record fields,name or alias for instance..
+The variable "ECMC_CONFIG_RETURN_VAL" then can be used to set record fields, name or alias for instance..

-## Example: Read "ID" PDO from EK1101 (shown in detail in aliasRecordFromPdoData.script)
+### Example: Read "ID" PDO from EK1101 (shown in detail in aliasRecordFromPdoData.script)
 Note: PDO reads need to be after "SetAppMode(1)" since cyclic value
 ```
 ecmcConfig "ReadEcEntryIDString(${ECMC_SLAVE_NUM},"ID")"